designstem/fachwerk/docs/tutorials/art.md

 <output>{{ range(-1,1) }}</output>

 Now let's generate more numbers *in between the same range*.
-We introduce the third, `step` parameter and set it to something less that the default `1`.
+We introduce the third, `step` parameter and set it to something less than the default `1`.
 Say, `0.5`:

 <pre v-pre>{{ range(-1,1,0.5) }}</pre>